aghafoor77/blockchain/README.md

 ### Create Node Accounts
 Create eth account for minner, node1, node2:
 * Create eth account for minner account
 Execute following commands and it will ask for password.
-Create minnerpass.txt file in the same fodler and paste password in that.
+Create minnerpass.txt file in the same folder and paste password in that.
 ```
 cd minner
 ```